 The physical theory: When muscles are tense they contract, whether you are mobile or static.
 This can occur through repetitive movements, lack of use or emotional tension.
 The result of this is progressively restricted movement and the onset of stiffness, aches and pains.
 We often believe this is inevitable as we age, but it may be avoidable with the proper care and attention.
 Often back pain is caused by muscular tension rather than skeletal irregularities; the shortened muscles pull on the vertebrae and tension runs through the spinal cord, creating back pain, neck pain and headaches.
 Thai bodywork releases muscle tension and balances energy levels, leading to flexibility and strength in the muscles which allows freer movement of joints.
 Changes may be subtle but are often long lasting.

-The practice: I work on a futon to enable dynamic movement if appropriate.
-However, I might decide to work on the couch depending on what is needed.
-Before we start, we will discuss the focus of your massage and I will ask you about your story to allow for a holistic and individualised approach.
+The practice: Before we start, we will discuss the focus of your massage and I will ask you about your story to allow for a holistic and individualised approach.
 I work through clothes so please wear something comfortable and light – natural fibres are best.